Fatty Acids: Polyunsaturated with Other than

 Biosynthesis of sciadonic acid in gymnosperms

-Two distinctive front-end desaturases with Δ5 desaturase activity have been characterized from developing seeds of Anemone leveillei, one having a broad specificity for fatty acid substrates, while the other is specific for C20 fatty acids and especially for the biosynthesis of 5,11,14-20:3.
+Two distinctive front-end Δ5 desaturases have been characterized from developing seeds of Anemone leveillei, one having a broad specificity for fatty acid substrates, while the other prefers C20 fatty acids for the biosynthesis of 5,11,14-20:3 especially.
 There are believed to be health benefits towards weight reduction, lipid-lowering, diabetes and inflammatory disorders when pinolenic acid is included in animal diets, and it is reported to suppress cell invasion and motility in cancer.

 6. Protozoa and Fungi